frappierer/outlook_web_jira_logger/README.md

+# Remarks
+* Currently the Extension is parsing only German calender entries
+* You find a more sophisticated version of this [https://github.com/Tylopilus/jira-timebooker](https://github.com/Tylopilus/jira-timebooker) here.
+Englisch Kalender is also working there.

 # Chrome Extension for Jira Integration

 This Chrome extension helps to log meetings directly from Outlook webview to **JIRA Cloud** (On-prem is untested) with ease.
 It shows a sidebar with all meetings of the current view.
 In the sidebar, you can then edit the meetings and log them in bulk to jira.